Mathnstein/Machine_Learning/Meeting 2/README.md

 ## Suggestions?

-(Add your own list here, you have my work that I will not look at the edit history)
+(Add your own list here, you have my word that I will not look at the edit history)